 Disabling ReSharper formatter with EditorConfig

 Standard EditorConfig properties support note

 ReSharper will apply the following standard EditorConfig properties:

 indent_size property with csharp_indent_size and js_indent_size properties.

-As of version 2017.3, ReSharper supports Roslyn EditorConfig properties with the exception of the following ones:
+As of version 2018.3, ReSharper supports most frequently used EditorConfig properties for the .NET coding conventions:

 This feature is supported in the following languages and technologies: